e-arslan/SingleCellAnalysis/scATAC/Packages/snapATAC/README.md

 Converting the cell-by-bin count matrix to a binary matrix.
 Some items in the count matrix have abnormally high coverage perhaps due to the alignment errors.
 Therefore, we next remove top 0.1% items in the count matrix and then convert the remaining non-zero values to 1.

+## Step 4.
+Bin filtering
+1) Filtering bins overlapping with the ENCODE blacklist.
+2) Removing unwanted chromosomes
+3) The coverage of bins roughly obeys a log normal distribution.
+We remove the top 5% bins that overlap with invariant features such as the house keeping gene promoters.
+Opt ) Removing any cells of bin coverage less than 1,000.
+The rational behind this is that some cells may have high number of unique fragments but end up with low bin coverage after filtering.
+This step is optional but highly recommanded.